rcantini/rcantini.github.io/content/post/personality_detection/index.md

 <div class="cell markdown" id="W3vxfXH4qtYt">

-As a final step, I tested the model by writing a simple sentence, in order to find out my personality.
+As a final step, I tested the model by writing a simple sentence in order to find out my personality.

 </div>